Rio Tinto overhaul plans dented as diamond sale scrapped

 | MELBOURNE

-MELBOURNE Rio Tinto Ltd (RIO.AX) has scrapped the proposed sale of its $1.3 billion diamonds business, a setback for its plan to sell a swag of mines and company stakes to tighten operations during a global industry downturn.
+MELBOURNE Rio Tinto Ltd (RIO.AX) has scrapped the proposed sale of its $1.3 billion (845.8 million pounds) diamonds business, a setback for its plan to sell a swag of mines and company stakes to tighten operations during a global industry downturn.

 The world no.3 miner has at least half a dozen assets on the block, aiming to pare $19 billion in net debt, cut costs and boost returns to shareholders, but buyers are unwilling to pay up in face of volatile commodity prices and rising debt costs.